The Nadir of the Thin Man

 There we lay until the sound of a family dispute from next door drifted in over the music.
 We looked at each other and shrugged.
 A hot day, a small house, kids out of school, these things were bound to happen.

-Then it got louder.
-And louder.
-Suddenly a barefoot boy in faded red shorts and a threadbare t-shirt burst through the screen door.
-Tears poured down his face.
+Rick looked at me with concern in his eyes.
+At that moment, a barefoot boy in faded red shorts and a threadbare t-shirt burst through the screen door, tears streaming down his anguished face.

 “Rick!
-Mommy needs help!
-Daddy’s got a gun an’ says he’s gonna kill his self!
+Daddy’s got a gun.
+Says he’s gonna kill his self!

-Spittle shooting from his mouth, the man howled in anguish: “Why’d you do this?”
+Writhing on the floor, spittle shooting from his mouth, the man howled: “Why’d you do this?”

-Rick, stronger than the agitated man and I put together, wrested the rifle from between us and jumped to his feet.
+Rick, stronger than the agitated man and I put together, jumped to his feet as he wrested the rifle from between us.
 “What the hell is going on here?” he bellowed.

 “Oh, Ricky, thank you,” said the woman through her tears.
 She then tapped me gently on the back.
 “Please don’t hurt him.”